 The St. Peters YMCA offered its first LiveStrong Class last summer, said James.
 Since then its reputation has spread amongst cancer survivors and physicians in the area and there’s currently a waiting list to enroll.
 The YMCA funds the program though a grant from the Tampa, FL, Armstrong Foundation.

-The LiveStrong classes are also offered at the O'Fallon YMCA.
+The LiveStrong classes are also

 The foundation made the decision to fund LiveStrong classes at 10 more YMCA’s across the country and St. Peters was among them.